-COU 597.
-INTERNSHIP IN SCHOOL COUNSELING II (1-3 sem. hrs.)
-This capstone field experience provides an opportunity for students to receive on-the-job training and experience in an approved school setting, under the supervision of a certified/licensed school counselor.
-Internship II allows for the completion of 300 clock hours (120 clock hours of direct service) of the 600 total clock hours of internship required for state licensure.
+COU 595.
+INTERNSHIP EXPERIENCE FOR SCHOOL COUNSELING (1-6 sem. hrs) An advanced practice and application of school counseling principles that provides an opportunity for students to receive on-the-job training and experience in an approved school setting.
 It includes, but is not limited to, individual counseling, group work, developmental classroom guidance, IEP meetings, parent meetings, and consultation.
-COU 597 may be taken for variable hours up to three times.
-See a detailed description of Standards of Practice at the end of the course descriptions.
+In class, students will participate in group supervision with an emphasis on school counseling skills and the development of a comprehensive school counseling program.
+Professional identity as a counselor will also be emphasized.
+Counseling skills will be critiqued through the use of live and/or taped observations in class, in the field, and in the Counseling Laboratory.
+600 total clock hours of internship required for state licensure.
+Every credit hour is equivalent to 100 clock hours.
+Students may repeat COU 595 up to six times and must complete a total of six credit hours for licensure.
+See a detailed description of Standards of Practice in the graduate catalog after the course descriptions.
 There is an additional fee with this course.
-(Prerequisite: COU 596) (Fall, Spring)
+(Prerequisite: COU 580 or 594) (Fall, Spring, Summer)

-CLINICAL ENDORSEMENT COURSE DESCRIPTIONS
+CLINICAL COURSE DESCRIPTIONS